kbventures/next-i18next-blog/blog.md

 ## Introduction

-Hello!
-Since you’ve found your way to this blog, you are likely to want to learn about making your app or website available in at least 2 languages.
+Hello there!
+Having found your way to this blog, you probably want to know how to make your app or website multilingual.

 Specifically, you want to internationalize your web application and localize the translation to specific languages and or cultures.

-As a software engineer it's likely something you’ll need to learn as making your content available in more languages will make your content more accessible and allow you to grow your customer base and or increase reach.
+As a software engineer, it's likely something you’ll need to learn, as making your content available in more languages will make your content more accessible, allow you to grow your customer base, and or increase reach.

-In some geopolitical regions, there are laws requiring governments and companies to offer services in more than one language, and internationalizing your web application and localizing content is a must not choice.
+In some geopolitical regions, there are laws requiring governments and companies to offer services in more than one language, and internationalizing your web application and localizing content is a must, not a choice.

-This blog will walk you through step by step how to internationali**z**e and localize your static content using Next.js and next-i18next.
+This blog will walk you through step by step how to internationalize and localize your static content using Next.js and next-i18next.

 In case you didn't know, internationalizing has to do with making your web application able to support several languages while localization takes care of the actual language translation aspects.